gportella/skaks/thoughts_develop.md

 - Maintain regression suites (perft tables, fuzz tests) and run them before and after structural changes; catching race-induced bugs is easier with a strong baseline.

+## Low hanging fruit evals

+- Introduce a tempo/initiative term based on side to move and threat density to know when to favor aggression.
+- Some simple opening book // end game would be nice
+- Extend mobility similar move-count bonuses/penalties to knights, bishops, and rooks to reward activity.
+- Work on pawn structure, currently only center squares; add doubled/isolated/backward pawn penalties plus passed-pawn bonuses with rank scaling for sharper endings.
+- King safety stops at pawn shield and check state, I need to  incorporate open-file/diagonal pressure near the king, opposing pawn storms, and penalties when castling rights are lost but king stays in center.
+Ideally.
+- The material ignores bishop pair and rook-on-seventh obviius themes; Maybe I can add small static bonuses to increase tactical play.
+- Detect rooks on open/semi-open files and outposted knights/bishops anchored by pawns; simple square-and-neighbor checks based on existing PST indexing.

 ## Make sure to follow the rules